Suggested searches...

 Why livelihoods?
-Secure livelihoods offer the extreme poor a pathway to forge their way out of poverty.
+Secure livelihoods offer people living in extreme poverty a pathway to forge their way out of poverty.
 According to the most recent figures, 736 million people in the world live on less than $1.90 a day.
 That equates to approximately 10% of the world’s population living below the global poverty line.

 We implement our livelihoods programmes in some of the poorest and most vulnerable places in the world.
 Extremely poor people in developing countries face many risks, a number of which are associated with climate change.
 An increase in the incidence and severity of climate-related disasters are negatively impacting on crop yields and the availability of food for subsistence farmers.
 At the same time, people are increasingly migrating to crowded urban areas in search of more secure livelihoods and are facing increased competition for income-earning opportunities.